 As I was reaffirmed in these first two truths, I came back to what had struck me most powerfully in Psalm 119, what I was now beginning to understand more clearly:

-The Lord ordains and allows affliction in our lives to teach us his statutes and draw us into an all-satisfying, joy-filled relationship with him through his Word.
+The Lord ordains affliction in our lives to teach us his life-giving truth and draw us into an all-satisfying relationship with him.

 Before I was afflicted I went astray, but now I keep your word.
 You are good and do good; teach me your statutes. (vv.
 67-68)